RxSwiftCommunity/RxGRDB/README.md

 The database updates are executed inside a database transaction.
 If the transaction completes successfully, the observable returned from the closure is subscribed, from a database protected dispatch queue, immediately after the transaction has been committed.

-When you use a [database pool], and your app executes some database updates followed by some fetches, you can wrap [`concurrentRead`](#databasewriterrxconcurrentreadschedulervalue) inside `flatMapWrite` in order to profit from optimized database scheduling.
+When you use a [database pool], and your app executes some database updates followed by some slow fetches, you can wrap [`concurrentRead`](#databasewriterrxconcurrentreadschedulervalue) inside `flatMapWrite` in order to profit from optimized database scheduling.
 For example:

 ```swift
 // Single<Int>